chauby/CoppeliaSimRL/README.md

 ---
 ## Demo 1: Cart-pole control with the A2C (modified SAC) algorithm

-Step 1: run CoppeliaSim, import cart_pole.ttt;
+- Step 1: run CoppeliaSim, import cart_pole.ttt
-Step 2: run visdom in your terminal, open your browser, and visit link: localhost:8097;
+- Step 2: run visdom in your terminal, open your browser, and visit link: localhost:8097
-Step 3: run the script named 'demo_cart_pole_learning.py' in the path ./CartPoleRL/
+- Step 3: run the script named 'demo_cart_pole_learning.py' in the sub-path ./CartPoleRL/

 Then we have: